-Jack Ryan Season 3: How to watch, what to expect and how to catch up
+Jack Ryan Season 3: Everything you need to know

 It's expected that there will be eight episodes.
 The duration of each episode differs, but they average about 50 minutes each.

-It's unknown if these will all be released in one go, or if these will release weekly.
+It's currently unknown if these will all be released in one go, or if these will release weekly.

 Will there be a Jack Ryan Season 4?

 Yes, Jack Ryan Season 4 has been officially confirmed - along with one of the new stars for the show Michael Peña.
-The exact role that Peña will play is currently unknown and we've not heard much about the plot for Season 4.
+It's expected that Peña will play Ding Chazev, a central character in the Jack Ryan novels.
+Rumours also suggest that there could be a spin-off series for Peña, while it also provides a logical link into any potential future Rainbow Six movie following on from Without Remorse.

 We do know that Ryan, Greer and Mueller will return.